mapbox/node-or-tools/README.md

     npm install --unsafe-perm

-We ship pre-built native binaries for which you will need a compatible C++ stdlib.
+We ship pre-built native binaries (for Node.js LTS 4 and 6 on Linux and macOS).
+You will need a compatible C++ stdlib.
+Building from source is supported, too:

+    npm install --build-from-source

 #### Ubuntu 14.04